lpeacock200/notes/update_ideas.md

   belongs_to :activity
   belongs_to :user
   belongs_to :trip_feature

+  enum :rating, { not_recommended: 0, ok: 1, recommended: 2 }, default: :not_recommended
+  scope :adequate, -> {where('rating > ?', 0)}
 end

-# Should be unique to a user, activity, and feature
+# Should be unique to a [user, activity, and feature]
 add_index :feature_ratings, [:user_id, :activity_id, :trip_feature_id], unique: true
+add_index :feature_ratings, :activity_id
 ```
+- Rating values could also be anchored at 0 for OK with negative values for more negative feedback.
+Aggregate functions run on results would have negative values offsetting positive values which might be better in some cases.
+The default value should still be the zero rating.

 **feature_ratings**
 | Column | Type |